 In January 2020 we presented our collected thoughts on “Open plan offices: advances in acoustic design” at an IOA NE Branch Meeting.
 This was updated for a combined Central and Eastern Branch meeting in July 2020, including thoughts on offices in a post-Covid-19 world.
 This presentation is a wide-ranging re-evaluation of the acoustic design tools available, considering the acoustic response of the room, activities, adjacencies, people, and culture in an organisation.

 In September 2019, we presented our paper ISO 3382-3: Necessary but not sufficient.
 A new approach to acoustic design for activity-based working offices” at ICA 2019 in Aachen, Germany.
 There was a lively discussion around updating standards to address in-use conditions in open plan, rather than relying on the specifications of the room.
 We are actively contributing to these new and emerging International Standards (see below).
 In May 2019, we published and presented our new method for acoustic design in open plan offices at the Institute of Acoustics annual conference.
-The method takes an occupant-centred approach to acoustic design, rather than the traditional approach of specifications for the room design.
+The method takes an occupant-centred approach to acoustic design, rather than the traditional approach of specifications for the performance of the empty room.

 We have been disseminating our research into open plan office acoustics since the ANC Conference in 2016.
 We organised a session on open plan office acoustics at the International Congress on Sound and Vibration (ICSV24), July 2017, London, and invited experts from around the world; the highlights of the papers presented are summarised in the Acoustic Bulletin.
 We also presented our research in this session, on the implicit cultural expectations of other countries’ criteria for open plan offices.
 We compared the implicit design implications in the emerging and established standards from Finland, France and Germany.